 Passive Probes – Impact of Capacitance

 If you are making measurements with passive probes, then understanding the impact of probe loading is critical.
-When using the passive probes shipped with the Keysight 4000A X-series, they have a 9.5 pF input capacitance.
+When using the passive probes shipped with the 4000A X-Series Keysight oscilloscope, they have a 9.5 pF input capacitance.
 The Tektronix 4 Series MSO ships with passive probes that have a 3.9 pF input capacitance.
 The higher the input capacitance, the more impact it can have on your measurements.
 It is possible for large probe loading to make good signals look bad or make bad signals look good.
 You can spend time accounting for large probe loadings in your measurements with the 4000A X-series, but why bother when you can minimize the impact of probe loading with the passive probes included with the 4 Series MSO.

 Zone Triggering – Two zone triggers vs how many do you need?
 Cannot resize or change interact/don’t interact

 Oscilloscopes contain a specialized hardware circuit called a trigger which allows predictable acquisition and display of time-correlated signals.
 The trigger makes repetitive waveforms appear stationary by displaying the same portion of the input signal at the same horizontal position on the oscilloscope display.
 Because capturing and finding the right characteristic of a complex signal can require hours of collecting and sorting through thousands of acquisitions for the event of interest.
 Defining a trigger that isolates the desired event and shows data only when the event occurs is extremely helpful.
 Once such trigger is called a visual or zone trigger.